mgsosna/mattsosna.com/_posts/python/2021-04-05-SQL_vs_NoSQL.md

 SQLAlchemy lets you create, modify, and interact with relational databases in Python via an [**object relational mapper**](https://www.fullstackpython.com/object-relational-mappers-orms.html).
 The main idea to wrap your head around is that **SQLAlchemy uses <i><u>Python classes</u></i> to represent <i><u>database tables</u></i>.** <i><u>Instances of a Python class</u></i> can be considered <i><u>rows of a table</u></i>.

 We start by loading in the necessary `sqlalchemy` classes.
 The imports in line 1 are for establishing a connection to the database (`create_engine`) and defining the schema of our tables (`Column`, `String`, `Integer`, `ForeignKey`).
 The next import, `Session`, lets us read and write to our database.
-Finally, we use `declarative_base` to actually map our Python classes to SQLAlchemy tables.
+Finally, we use `declarative_base` to create a template Python class whose children will be mapped to SQLAlchemy tables.

 {% include header-python.html %}
 ```python